sourceweaver/raleigh/README.md

 + `npm` version `>=8.5.0`

-The tool that `raleigh` uses to watch files for changes is called `reflex` and it's a zero dependency Go tool that weighs ~3MBs.
+The tool that `raleigh` uses to watch files for changes is called `reflex` and it's a zero dependency Go tool that weighs ~3MB.
 You can learn more about `reflex` in it's official [repository](https://github.com/cespare/reflex).

-The project will use the `reflex` binary which is shipped in the `./bin` directory.
-If you want to fetch `reflex` from source and build it, make sure you use  `reflex` version `0.3.1` and place the binary in `./bin` directory.
+The project uses the `reflex` binary which is shipped in the `./bin` directory.
+If you want to fetch `reflex` from source and build it yourself, make sure you use `reflex` version `0.3.1` and place the binary in `./bin` directory.

 ## Workflow